-The foundation of all majors at Patrick Henry College is the core curriculum which is taught by both the Classical Liberal Arts Department and the Government Department.
+The foundation of all majors at Patrick Henry College is the core curriculum which is taught by faculty from the Department of Classical Liberal Arts and the Department of Government.
 Patrick Henry College structures its academic program around its distinctive classical liberal arts core curriculum consisting of 63 credits plus intermediate foreign language proficiency.
 Regardless of major, every student will take the following courses:

 Theology of the Bible I & II